 Since starting at Central Fleet, Matt has been instrumental in introducing EVs into the City fleet and has worked to up-fit existing vehicles with LPG bi-fuel systems and aftermarket hybrid drive-trains.
 A member of NAFA and the APWA, Matt is currently enrolled as an MBA candidate at Boston University

 Fred has been in the Fleet Maintenance industry for over 40 years.
-He currently works for the City of Framingham as the Director of Fleet, Facilities & Communications for the Department of Public Works.
+He formerly worked for the City of Framingham as the Director of Fleet, Facilities & Communications for the Department of Public Works.
 Fred has also been part of AltWheels since its inception.
 He has enjoyed this connection and has learned a lot while helping with vehicle layout and coordinating between manufacturers and event management.
 He is a member of the Society of Automotive Engineers (SAE) and the Association of Fleet Maintenance Supervisors (AFMS).

 David Keefe has been the Coordinator of the GRCC since July 2007.
 Prior to that, he was a member of the Board of Directors from 1996-2007.
 From 1995 to 2005, he was the Director of Fleet Services for the City of Rochester NY and in that capacity developed a program for AFVs, which included CNG and electric vehicles.
 He served a total of 33 years in local government service in the Rochester area. including experience in public works, budget and parking system administration.
 He has extensive experience in strategic planning and quality management.

-Charles Myers is the President of the Massachusetts Hydrogen Coalition, the fuel cell and hydrogen industry association for the Commonwealth of Massachusetts.
+Charlie Myers is the President of the Massachusetts Hydrogen Coalition, the fuel cell and hydrogen industry association for the Commonwealth of Massachusetts.
 In June 2017, he was given a U.S. Department of Energy Hydrogen and Fuel Cells Program R &D Award for his leadership and commitment to the advancement of hydrogen and fuel cell infrastructure in the Northeast.

-Charles is the Chair of the Massachusetts Fuel Cell Electric Vehicle Working Group.
+Charlie is the Chair of the Massachusetts Fuel Cell Electric Vehicle Working Group.
 He is an original member of H2USA.